Sjiaseng/Repairture/README.md

 Step 4:

 Import repairture.sql into the Generated Database.
+Enter your Credentials in the admin_conn.php.

 Step 5: